vohrasanya/DonorConnect/README.md

 # DonorConnect
-THIS IS A BLOOD BANK PROJECT
+A healthcare project to provide Aid
  It connects donors with nearby facilities, tracks donation.
 The app fosters community engagement and feedback to enhance service quality and save lives.
  Made by Sanya Vohra and Mradul Kapoor